• Deutsch

 Highlights from the first year:

-A triple win for Germany: A new study by MCube Consulting on behalf of Zukunft Nahverkehr (ZNV) shows why investments in public transport are real economic drivers.
+A new study by MCube Consulting on behalf of Zukunft Nahverkehr (ZNV) shows: Local public transport generates three times as much revenue for the German economy as it costs.

 Mobility is at the heart of Germany's economic and innovative strength, the key to climate neutrality and the core of everyday life.